jsahlsa/Joe-Sahlsa-Home/src/blog/making-my-style-guide.md

 For the base of my css I'll use a [modern reset](https://elad2412.github.io/the-new-css-reset/), and custom properties.

-As I continue to create this site I'll update this post, probably burning it wholesale ans restarting after I've come to the realization that it's all wrong.
+As I continue to create this site I'll update this post, probably burning it wholesale and restarting after I've come to the realization that it's all wrong.

 ## Color